RITlug/ritlug.github.io/announcements/_posts/2020-09-04-w03-networking.md

 Hey RITlug!

-For this week's meeting, we will have a recent RIT graduate, Nathaniel Larrimore, who will be giving a presention on Linux networking!
+For this week's meeting, we will have a recent RIT graduate, Nathaniel Larrimore, who will be giving a presentation on Linux networking!
 Nathaniel graduated from RIT this past spring from the Networking and Systems Administration program, and is also a prior RITlug eboard member!
 He currently works at Arista Networks as a Technical Solutions Engineer.

 For this talk, Nathaniel will be giving an overview of his personal infrastructure, general networking basics, as well as giving plenty of Linux networking tips.